 In this post, I’ve collected some of my favorite short Zen stories, translated in English by Paul Reps and Nyogen Senzaki.
-Some of them are easy to understand, others need more time to ponder on, but all of them are profoundly meaningful.
-Whether you’re Buddhist or not, they’ll assist you in journey to peace and contentment, if you choose to pay close enough attention to them.
+Some of them are easy to understand, while others need more time and effort to ponder on, but all of them are profoundly meaningful.
+Whether you’re Buddhist or not, I hope they’ll assist you in your journey to peace and contentment.

 1. A Useless Life

 A farmer got so old that he couldn’t work the fields anymore.
 So he would spend the day just sitting on the porch.
 His son, still working the farm, would look up from time to time and see his father sitting there.

 “He’s of no use any more,” the son thought to himself, “he doesn’t do anything!”
 One day the son got so frustrated by this, that he built a wood coffin, dragged it over to the porch, and told his father to get in.

 Without saying anything, the father climbed inside.
 After closing the lid, the son dragged the coffin to the edge of the farm where there was a high cliff.

 As he approached the drop, he heard a light tapping on the lid from inside the coffin.
 He opened it up.
 Still lying there peacefully, the father looked up at his son.
 “I know you are going to throw me over the cliff, but before you do, may I suggest something?”
 “What is it?” replied the son.
 “Throw me over the cliff, if you like,” said the father, “but save this good wood coffin.
 Your children might need to use it.”

 A martial arts student went to his teacher and said earnestly, “I am devoted to studying your martial system.
 How long will it take me to master it.”